On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Applications to Quantum Control

 Under the conditions of Theorem~\ref{thm:kisynski}, a solution $\Psi(t)$ of Eq.~\eqref{eq:form-linear-control} can also be a strong solution of the Schrödinger equation, in which case it satisfies

-\begin{remark} Form-linear control systems include, as a particular case, Hamiltonians in the form $H(\mathbf{u}(t)) = H_0 + \sum_{i=1}^nu_i(t)H_i$ with self-adjointness domain $\mathcal{D}\big(H(\mathbf{u}(t))\bigr)={\mathcal{D}_0}$ independent of time: that is, they include in a natural way the so-called \textit{bilinear control systems} as a special case.
-However, they also admit the situation in which the domains of the Hamiltonians $\mathcal{D}\big(H(\mathbf{u}(t))\bigr)$ have an explicit time-dependence, a circumstance that appears in practical situations, e.g.\ when describing interactions with time-dependent magnetic fields. \end{remark}
+\begin{remark} {Form-linear control systems include, as a particular case, Hamiltonians of the type $H(\mathbf{u}(t)) = H_0 + \sum_{i=1}^nu_i(t)H_i$ with self-adjointness domain $\mathcal{D}\big(H(\mathbf{u}(t))\bigr)={\mathcal{D}_0}$ independent of time: that is, they include in a natural way \textit{bilinear control systems} as a special case.} However, they also admit the situation in which the domains of the Hamiltonians $\mathcal{D}\big(H(\mathbf{u}(t))\bigr)$ have an explicit time-dependence, a circumstance that appears in practical situations, e.g. when describing interactions with time-dependent magnetic fields. \end{remark}

 The first step in the study of the control of a quantum system is to study its \textit{reachable sets}.
 That is, given an evolution equation, a space of controls and an initial state, what is the space of possible states reachable through orbits of the evolution equation?
-Typically, if any state is accessible from any other, one says that the system is controllable.
-In the particular context of control of quantum systems, one often addresses pure state controllability, that is, whether any state $\Phi\in\mathcal{H}$ can be driven to any other $\Psi\in\H$ by choosing it as initial condition of the Schrödinger equation and properly selecting the controls.
-Notice that, since the evolution is unitary, this can only happen if $\norm{\Phi}=\norm{\Psi}$.
+Typically, if any state is accessible from any other, one says that the system is controllable. {In the particular context of control of quantum systems}, {one often addresses pure state controllability, that is, whether any state $\Phi\in\mathcal{H}$ can be driven to any other $\Psi\in\H$ by choosing it as initial condition of the Schrödinger equation and properly selecting the controls.} Notice that, since the evolution is unitary, this can only happen if $\norm{\Phi}=\norm{\Psi}$.
 We shall focus on this type of controllability.
-Other notions of controllability, like mixed state controllability or simultaneous controllability, can also be addressed by the results presented here: the generalisation to these cases can be done in a straightforward way and we shall not introduce these results.
+Other notions of approximate controllability, like mixed state\footnote{Also called density operators or, in finite dimensional systems, density matrices.} approximate controllability or simultaneous approximate controllability, cf. \cite{DAlessandro2007}, can also be addressed by the results presented here: the generalisation to these cases can be done in a straightforward way and we shall not introduce these results.

-In the following definitions we assume the well-posedness of the referred dynamical systems, that is, the existence of a unitary propagator $U(t,s)$ solving Eq.~\eqref{eq:form-linear-control}.
+In the following definitions we assume the well-posedness of the referred dynamical systems, {that is, the existence of a unitary propagator $U(t,s)$ solving Eq.~\eqref{eq:form-linear-control}.}

 \begin{definition} A quantum control system

 is \emph{(pure state) exactly controllable} if, for any $\Phi,\Psi\in\H$ with $\norm{\Phi}=\norm{\Psi}$, there exist $T>0$ and $\mathbf{u}:[0,T]\to\mathcal{U}$ such that the solution $U(t,s)$ of the Schrödinger equation satisfies